 - They just want to fit in, no matter what toll it takes on their psyches to pretend all the time.

 Do you suspect that you are a star being?
 Then recognize that you are different and that there is nothing wrong with you.
-Star beings are usually highly creative people.
+Star beings are usually highly creative and intelligent people.
 Stop making yourself wrong for not being “normal.”
 You just function from a very different place.
 This is not about making humans wrong, either.

+This information was surely surprising to many of my readers.
 I hope my thoughts on this have expanded your reality.